k64t34/SourceModPawnCompilerPluginHelper/README.md

 - Starts the compilation of the plugin;

-- Copies to the server the compiled plugin file and other plugin files (sounds, translation of phrases, etc.);
+- Copies to the Source Dedicated Serverserver the compiled plugin file and other plugin files (sounds, translation of phrases, etc.);

 - Restarts the plugin on the server.